-There are four main types of gap insurance, which include:
+There are a few types of gap insurance, which include:

 - Return to invoice.
 Also known as back to invoice, this would cover the difference between what your insurance provider pays you (based on the value of your car at the time you make the claim) and the exact price you paid for your car when you bought it.